 - Rediscover the resources within the relationship and feel more able to tackle the problem(s) together

 My role is one of facilitation, observation, reflection and, when appropriate, challenge.
 My goal is to help you find the answers within yourself – to guide you to a solution you both participate in creating.
 There is no fixed agenda of what a ‘good’ outcome looks like – this is different for every couple.
 I am there for you both equally – with no judgement or preconceived ideas.

-What kind of problems can couples counselling help with?
+What kind of problems can relationship counselling help with?

 There are many different reasons that bring couples to relationship counselling.
 Sometimes the issue is very specific, and sometimes there is a more general sense of things not being quite right.
 Some common problems include:

 - Stress – possibly related to work, health or wider family issues